waynesaaiman/RyanDiscoveryWebsite/README.md

+# Ryan Tubba Steenkamp

-# Ryan Discovery Website – AI-Powered Financial Advisor Platform
+Discovery Financial Advisor | Ryan Tubba Steenkamp

 This project is a fully orchestrated, AI-driven website for a South African Discovery Financial Advisor.
 It leverages modern web technologies and automation to deliver a branded, lead-generating platform with automated blog and social media publishing.